Peoplebox/1-on-1-Questions-API/README.md

-# 1-on-1 meeting Questions for Managers with social upvotes - API
+# 1-on-1 Meeting Questions for Managers with upvotes - API

 We decided to build a comprehensive list of 1-on-1 questions for managers (550+) with upvotes and categories (View Upvotes and Alternatives on https://www.peoplebox.ai/t/one-on-one-meeting-template-manager-questions-list)